7RU7H/Archive/Hacker-Distros/Kali/Kali-Configuration/Configuring-Networking-With-Kali.md

 - **NetworkManager**
 The default network configuration relies on DHCP to obtain an IP address, DNS server, and gateway.
 Must check _network-manager-*_ packages as some are not installed by default.

-For introductory information about DNS visit: [[DNS-Defined]].
+For introductory information about DNS visit: [[DNS]].
 Base Kali has NetworkManager as a default DNS manager.
 To display current configuration of resolv.conf

 ```bash
 cat /etc/resolv.conf